Color Guard Director

 Ms. Powell is an active member of the Texas Music Educators Association, Texas Bandmasters Association, and a member of Kappa Kappa Psi National Honorary Band Fraternity.
 When not teaching music, Ms. Powell is passionate about running, group fitness, reading, psychology, and mental health advocacy.

-Quincey Jarmon, aka “Mr. Q”, has been an active percussionist for over 40 years, and is currently the Assistant Percussion Coordinator for the Rockwall-Heath high school percussion program.
-In addition, he also conducts private lessons in the surrounding area.
-Originally from San Diego, California, Mr. Q moved to Texas at the age of 12, and began band in the 6th grade in Cleburne, Texas.
-While attending Cleburne Junior High, and Cleburne High School, Mr. Q was under the direction of Dick Helmcamp, Alan G. Reed, C. Randy Jones, Susan Ishii, Carl Kling, Todd Dixon, and Leon Ewell.
+Quincey Jarmon, aka “Mr. Q”, has been an active percussionist for over 43 years, and is currently the Percussion Specialist/Private Lesson Instructor for the Heath High School percussion program.
+In addition, he also conducts private lessons, and masterclasses in the surrounding area.
+Originally from San Diego, California, Mr. Q moved to Texas, and began band in the 6th grade in Cleburne, Texas.
+While attending Cleburne Junior High, and Cleburne High School, Mr. Q was under the direction of the late Dick Helmcamp, Alan G. Reed, Randy Jones, Susan Ishii, Carl Kling, Todd Dixon, and Leon Ewell.
 He marched in the award-winning “Golden Pride of Cleburne High” band, played drumset for the Cleburne “Transition” Jazz Band, and played in the Wind Ensemble for all 4 years.
-After high school, Mr. Q attended Hill College in Hillsboro, TX, Texas Wesleyan University in Fort Worth, TX (B.A.- Music Education), and did postgraduate work at Southwestern Adventist University in Keene, TX.
-He marched with DCI’s Madison Scouts in 1999, and has performed with several recording artists throughout his career, including Kirk Franklin, Hezekiah Walker, Clay Walker, and Jamie Foxx.
-His major musical influences/mentors include Terry Baker, Larry Lawless, Derrick Logozzo, Mike Drake, and Jeff Moore.
+After graduating school, Mr. Q attended Hill College in Hillsboro, TX, Texas Wesleyan University in Fort Worth, TX (B.A.- Music Education), and did postgraduate work at Southwestern Adventist University in Keene, TX.
+He marched with DCI’s Madison Scouts in 1999, and has performed with several recording artists throughout his career, including Kirk Franklin, Hezekiah Walker, Clay Walker, Jamie Foxx, and Marcus Parks.
+His major influences/mentors include Terry Baker, Larry Lawless, Derrick Logozzo, Mike Drake, Jeff Moore, his father (the late Arthur Lee Jarmon II, who bought him his first drumset at age 2, and put the first pair of drumsticks in his hands), and his older cousin (Charles "Cody" Johnson II, who started him up with his first church choir gigs at age 7).
+Mr. Q has instructed several percussion programs over the last 29 years all over the state of Texas, earning various accolades at competitions, and placing many students in the All-Region, All-Area, and All-State bands in the TMEA and ATSSB organizations.
+He resides in Fate, TX, with his "better half", Janine.
+Outside of his very busy teaching/performing schedule, he enjoys fishing, sports, traveling, and spending quality time with his family.
+Mr. Q is a proud endorser of the Tama/Bergerault, Gon Bops, Sabian, Remo, Salyers Percussion, and Encore Mallets companies.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.